 Alternatively, the existing locator can be used in http://hdl.handle.net/.
 This locator, in addition to redirecting the user to the document, also offers additional information such as the associated URL.

 El Libraries, Publications and Archives Service of the UPC uses the Handle system to identify all objects deposited in UPCommons, set of institutional deposits of the UPC.
-Therefore, all the documents housed in the various depositories ofUPCommons They automatically receive a Handle that identifies them, guaranteeing their permanent access (permanent URL):
+Therefore, all the documents housed in the various depositories ofUPCommons they automatically receive a Handle that identifies them, guaranteeing permanent access (permanent URL):

 Scientific-technical production of teaching and research staff at the university

 |Journals UPC||Magazines published and / or organized by the UPC|